 - Cook the the onions in the chicken fat left in the pan, or add a small amount of olive oil if there is no fat.
 Cook until translucent and beginning to brown, only about 5 minutes.

-- Slowly stir in the coconut milk.
-Let it bubble for a few minutes and pour into the casserole.
-Or allow to cool and either store in the fridge until needed or freeze.
+- Eat straight away served with green beans, or allow to cool and either store in the fridge until needed or freeze.

 - Serve with cauliflower rice or roasted cauliflower.